FILTER

 Between Beijing, Paris, and New York

-Born in Beijing into a storied artistic lineage (her grandfather was modernist pioneer Pang Xunqin; her mother, abstract painter Pang Tao), Lin Yan’s practice is rooted in the rich heritage of Chinese ink on paper yet enriched by her global journey.
+Born in Beijing into a storied artistic lineage (her grandfather was modernist pioneer Pang Xunqin 1906-1985; her mother, abstract painter Pang Dao 1934-2025), Lin Yan’s practice is rooted in the rich heritage of Chinese ink on paper yet enriched by her global journey.
 After formative studies at L’École nationale supérieure des Beaux-Arts in Paris, she spent over two decades in New York, where she exhibited widely and refined her cross-cultural vision.
 This trilateral influence—Beijing’s legacy, Parisian formal rigour, and New York’s avant-garde energy—fuels her transformation of Xuan paper into intricate and impactful installations.
 Layering pleated sheets, ink, plaster, and urban detritus, Lin conjures meditations on memory, decay, and renewal.
 Her work, as noted in a 2023 CAFA (Central Academy of Fine Arts, Bejing) Art Museum retrospective, “transcends geography, turning fragile material into a universal language of impermanence.”

 Two Decades of Layering Experiences